hmiyamoto2000/FCPC_MLs_EFA_SEM/README.md

    Raw data for SEM: FCPC_Bayes.csv

- # Please check the licence file on this website.
+ # Please check the license file on this website.